 Nebraska receives title x funds

 The Nebraska Department of Health and Human Services receives approximately $1.5 million in Title X grants.

 Low-income and uninsured individuals receive Title X services at reduced or no cost at qualified clinics.

-In Nebraska, the leading Title X grant recipient is Planned Parenthood of the Heartland, receiving nearly $300,000 a year.
+In Nebraska, the leading Title X grant recipient in 2017 was Planned Parenthood of the Heartland, receiving nearly $300,000 a year.